 There are also many cultural differences in how the death of a loved one is handled.
 Sometimes cultural practices can offer a clear structure and order to how things are done, which can be helpful.
 Whatever our approach to the matter, there is always help to be found with the practicalities, as well as support to help us with our feelings.

-If we do have time to prepare then it may be reassuring to have conversations with our cared-for about their wishes and feelings – so that we can carry out those wishes as far as possible.
+If we do have time to prepare then it may be reassuring to have conversations with the person we care for about their wishes and feelings – so that we can carry out those wishes as far as possible.

 Our blog ‘tricky death conversations for carers’ may offer a starting point to being prepared.

 We will also have time to take care of other areas that may be impacted – finances, any housing issues, wills and funeral costs.
 Taking charge of some of the practical matters, can leave us freer to consider our own feelings, put in place support for ourselves, and even begin making plans for our future post-caring – with friends and other family members.

 It is important to realise that no matter how prepared we might be for the death of a loved one, it will still be a shock when it happens.
 Grieving – not just for the loss of a loved-one, but also for the loss of your role as their carer – is a process that takes time; allowing time for ourselves to go through the different stages of grief is important in the adjustment process.

 Many of us will have experienced anticipatory grief for months or years prior to this final moment too.

 We can get help with all of this.
 Most carer support services will be able to offer practical and emotional support at this time.
 Our GP can be a valuable source of support as well, referring us to specialist services where appropriate.

 We should not feel we are alone.
 Don’t underestimate the shared experience of those around you – talking with friends, family and even fellow carers can be of great comfort.

 Mobilise has free support calls available seven days a week.
 And often local hospices will offer bereavement support too.